analogdevicesinc/VSCode-Maxim/readme.md

 ... to _add_ values to the list.

+In most cases, you should do this from inside of **project.mk**.

-For example, if I wanted to enable hardware floating-point acceleration for my project, I would use the `MFLOAT_ABI` configuration variable to set its value to `hard` **project.mk**.
-The contents might then look as follows:
+For example, if I wanted to enable hardware floating-point acceleration for my project, I would use the `MFLOAT_ABI` configuration variable to set its value to `hard`.
+The contents of **project.mk** might then look as follows:

 (_Inside project.mk_)
 ```Makefile